-Benefit Maximum: Not covered more frequently than every five years, however a new hearing aid is covered when alterations to the existing hearing aid cannot adequately meet the needs of the child.
+Benefit Maximum: Not covered more frequently than every five years for adults, however for children a new hearing aid is covered when alterations to the existing hearing aid cannot adequately meet their needs.
 This requirement shall apply to each hearing aid if the minor child has two hearing aids.
 Adult hearing aids covered up to \$1,500; there is no limitation for children.